Grantees: Equipment Grants

 Rutland County Community Justice Center at BROC Community Action

 When it comes to helping families in Rutland County, BROC Community Action has been at the forefront for more than 50 years.
 Under BROC, the Rutland County Community Justice Center provides a variety of services, including victim liaison programs, supervised visits and exchanges, reparative justice panels, Circles of Support and Accountability, and reentry navigation for formerly incarcerated people.
 Our supervised visitation and exchange program, a haven for families, has been utilized by an average of thirteen families each week since August 2020.
 The impact is great; however, our visiting room furnishings and toys need to be replaced.
 Our services are free but wear and tear on our facilities threaten the quality of support we provide.
-We will be purchasing miscellaneous toys and furnishings, as well as a carpet cleaner and air purifier.
+They will be purchasing miscellaneous toys and furnishings, as well as a carpet cleaner and air purifier.

 Starksboro Cooperative Preschool